 Interfaces

+In this case, splitting user stories based on user interfaces or technical interfaces is a smart idea.
 For example, you can split a user story into support for different device types.
 For a web application, this could be one story for desktop browsers, one story for Android devices, and one for iOS.

+A user story for exporting data might initially include two different targets, for example, Word or Excel.
 That story could be split into one for exporting to Word and another for exporting to Excel.
 Note that in this scenario, the first story will likely be larger than the second, since the heavy lifting of getting the export to work for any format needs to be completed first.
 Adding the ability to output to a different file format is likely a smaller amount of effort.

 Data

 You can often implement a simpler version of a user story with a subset of data.
-For example, if you are building a human resources application, the user story for managing employees could be split into managing the text information for the employee—name, hire date, position, etc.—and another to add a picture of the employee.
+For example, if you are building a human resources application, the user story for managing employees could be split into managing the text information for the employee — name, hire date, position, etc. — and another to add a picture of the employee.

 Rules